-ACCOUNT DOCUMENTATION - We reserve the right to charge you a reasonable amount for documentation requests you make unless you are asserting that an error was made.
+ACCOUNT DOCUMENTATION - We reserve the right to charge you a $5 fee for documentation requests you make unless you are asserting that an error was made.

 360 CHECKING MASTER ACCOUNT AND SUBACCOUNTS - For legal and accounting purposes, your 360 Checking is broken-down into two subaccounts (one savings account and one checking account, both of which earn interest at the same rate).
 However, these subaccounts are treated as a single master account - a checking with interest account - and as such, you won't have direct access to them.
 Whenever we give you information about your 360 Checking, we'll be talking about the master account and your Statement won't show the subaccounts or the transfers between them.
 At the beginning of each Statement period, we'll allocate your funds between the two subaccounts, as we deem appropriate.
 Bill payments, withdrawals and any other transfers from your 360 Checking will be made from the checking subaccount and we'll transfer money from the savings subaccount to cover them.
 On the sixth transfer from the savings subaccount during a Statement period, all of the funds in the savings subaccount will be transferred to the checking subaccount.